Secret Spanish Recipes and Wines

-> Just look at the don Quijote menu and you’ll see a remarkable offering of Iberian culture, including Spanish soups, tapas, seafood, paella, port, sangria, wine and desserts.
-Carlos believes the secret to a remarkable Spanish dining experience is the Passion!
+Just look at the don Quijote menu and you’ll see a remarkable offering of Iberian culture, including Spanish soups, tapas, seafood, paella, port, sangria, wine, and desserts.
+Carlos believes the secret to a remarkable Spanish dining experience is Passion!

-> To experience the passion yourself, Carlos welcomes you to stop by his Spanish restaurant in Valparaiso.
+To experience the passion yourself, Carlos welcomes you to stop by his Spanish restaurant in Valparaiso.
 You’ll discover why Don Quijote has become a destination for Chicago foodies and the talk of a region.
 Bon appetit!

 Best restaurants in Spain through the experiences of Carlos Rivero & Elena Jambrina

 Carlos and Elena welcome you to experience the passion of their extraordinary Spanish cuisine, desserts, and wine selection Don Quijote Restaurant in downtown Valparaiso, IN.
 Established 34 years ago, Don Quijote is a destination for foodies throughout Chicago and Indiana.

 So there you have it, folks!
 How to create a remarkable dining experience.

 The Don Quijote recipe for homemade Gazpacho.
 To learn more Spanish recipes & wine of Resturante don Quijote, look for future recipes at https://www.foodandwine.donquijotevalpo.com/ Experience the Passion!